mcolvin/mcolvin.github.io/_posts/2018-12-15-making-a-spatial-polygon.md

 Now we need some coordinates that represent the polygon.
 In some cases these can be mapped by a person from an existing shapefile or in many cases I make a polygon in Google Earth and then extract the coordinates from the KML or KMZ file.
-The inputs needed are the lattitude and longitude in decimal degress in a 2 column matrix.
+The inputs needed are the latitude and longitude in decimal degrees in a 2 column matrix.

     xy<-matrix(c(
         -89.77289828816011,34.12873397365311,